patrickmmartin/LittleBigCI/exploded/build-revs.md

 and will determine whether the targetted checkout has in fact been updated in any significant manner, based upon the SVN status message.
-The reason why this may be useful, as opposed to noting there has been a commit, is thatsome projects may be composed of various locations and hence the concatentation of the update output is required to know when a build may be needed.
+The reason why this may be useful, as opposed to noting there has been a commit, is that some projects may be composed of various locations and hence the concatentation of the update output is required to know when a build may be needed.

+Fairly standard loop over the dir contents.
+A local environment  '''setlocal''' is used to allow scripts to be chained together without accidentally sharing state.
+The dir is assumed to be a set of files named for the appropriate Subversion revision.
+Invokes the label _buildrev_ for the revision nos encountered

 ```
 @echo off